Groguard/Mini-Games-in-C/README.md

 # Mini-Games-in-C
-Just afew mini games I've made in C
+Just a few mini games I've made in C